EDUCBA

 Explanations of Errors in Excel

-Excel errors shown in the above examples are of different types and occur for other reasons.
+Excel errors in the above examples are different and occur for other reasons.
 Hence, this becomes important to identify the main cause behind the error to correct the error quickly.

-The error of “#Name?” is because the typed formula is incorrect.
+The “#Name?” error is because the typed formula is incorrect.
 For example, entering =su(A1:A2) instead of =Sum(A1:A2) will give the error “#Name?” and if we ask Excel to divide any number by zero, we will get the error of “DIV/0!”.

 The error of “#N/A” appears if we have any lookup function to search for any value that does not exist in the data.
 Hence “#N/A” is returned.